ankane/multiverse/README.md

 :fire: Multiple databases for Rails

-One of the easiest ways to scale your database is to move large, infrequently-joined tables to a separate database. **ActiveRecord supports multiple databases, but Rails doesn’t provide a way to manage them.** Multiverse changes this.
+**ActiveRecord supports multiple databases, but Rails doesn’t provide a way to manage them.** Multiverse changes this.

 Works with Rails 4.2+